Whole Foods wins dismissal of PETA lawsuit over meat claims

 The lawsuit was brought by PETA and Lori Grass of Portola Valley, California, a town south of San Francisco.
 It sought class-action status for California consumers who bought Whole Foods meat products over four years.

-“There is still no question that Whole Foods is misleading well-meaning shoppers into buying meat falsely labeled ‘humane,'” PETA said in a statement.
-“This is a developing area of the law, and we are considering how we want to proceed.”

-Whole Foods did not immediately respond on Wednesday to requests for comment.
+Neither Whole Foods nor the plaintiffs’ lawyer, Steve Berman, immediately responded to requests for comment.